Guecha warrior

-Guecha warriors (Spanish: güechas or gueches) were warriors of the Muisca Confederation in the Tenza Valley, Ubaque valley and Altiplano Cundiboyacense in the pre-Colombian era.
+Guecha warriors (Spanish: güechas or gueches) were warriors of the Muisca Confederation in the Tenza Valley, Ubaque valley and Altiplano Cundiboyacense in the pre-Columbian era.
 The Guecha warrior was chosen for his merit in attitude and physique rather than by class.
 He was recognised by his unique status in society and his adornment with gold, feathers and inks.

 Etymology

 In the Chibcha language spoken by the Muisca people, the word Güechá has a number of possible meanings.
 The syllable güe may mean "people", "I killed", "house" or "place".
 The syllable chá may mean "man" or "male".
 Hence, güechá may mean "man of the house", "man of the people", or "man who causes death".
 Güechá may also mean "the brother from another mother" or "uncle".

 Selection process

 The güechá warriors were an elite troop of Hamza soldiers.
 The warriors were chosen from the soldiers of the zipa (ruler of the southern Muisca Confederation).
 A noble lineage was not required for selection.
 Rather, exemplary service as a warrior may provide entry to the noble classes as a cacicas.
 The Güechá had to be courageous.
 They had to be able to work around rigid societal rules and those of an absolute monarchy.
 The güechá position was not hereditary; selection was only on merit.